n-t-n-el/sbs5/README.md

-**Collateral mutagenesis funnels disparate sources of DNA damage into a ubiquitous mutational signature** Data and code to reproduce the analyses presented in Spisak, de Manuel, and Przeworski (DOI link).
+# Collateral mutagenesis funnels disparate sources of DNA damage into a ubiquitous mutational signature

+Data (`data/`) and code (`notebooks/`) to reproduce the analyses in Spisak, de Manuel, and Przeworski (2025) [DOI link].